Youssef1313/Youssef1313/README.md

 ### Hi there 👋

+I'm a software engineering student, aiming to write clean, maintainable, and reliable software.

+Mainly writing code in .NET (C#/VB).

+Looking for an internship.

 <!--
 **Youssef1313/Youssef1313** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.